membrane-io/docs/src/content/docs/concepts/drivers.md

 :::note
 If you do create a driver, feel free to submit a PR to our directory!
 We'd love to include it.
 Or open a PR to improve an existing driver.
 :::

+## Installing drivers

+To install a driver in your Membrane graph, click the `New` button in the Explorer panel and select `Program Registry`.
+This will display all drivers and examples in the directory.

+<video src="/cloud-assets/directory.mp4" muted autoplay loop></video>